What is mental health counseling?

 What is mental health?

-Mental health is when you are happy with yourself, your life, your relationships, and your work.
+Mental health is when you are happy with yourself and get along with others in your life, your relationships, and your work.
 We all go through periods of time when

 we’re depressed, anxious, or have other uncomfortable feelings.
 Unhappiness can be caused by temporary situational events, such as